Image source: https://www.whakoom.com/ediciones/588349/the_wolves_in_the_walls-softcover_56_pp

 During this in-situ experience, our cohort not only got to experience Virtual reality (VR) through The Wolves in the Walls, but we also got to share this experience with a grade 5/6 class!

 When we went into the school for our in-situ, we started by reading the story to some students.
 Students travelled around the school, having the book read to them in chunks.
-I think that this was a very engaging way to read to the students, and they seemed to love it!
-I volunteered to read a section of the story, and I had a lot of fun with it.
+I think that this was a very engaging way to read to the students!

 After we finished reading, I was able to go into the classroom where the VR simulations were happening.
 There were students spread out all over the class, immersed in the VR… It was kind of dystopian!
 I directed several students through the VR story, and every student that I helped had a lot of fun!
 I also helped a few students in their ‘busy books’, however, I did struggle to get students engaged with the writing tasks when there was so much happening around them!